turnerbenjamin/pl-400-revision-notes/1_extend_user_experience_10_15/1_client_scripting.md

 Client-side web resources may be used as event handlers in MDA forms.
 In this context, the execution is event driven, for instance, a handler may be registered against an onLoad, onChange or onSave event.
-When a JS web resource is registered against an event in a MDA form, we may pass the execution context as the first argument.
+When a JS web resource is registered against an event in an MDA form, we can pass the execution context as the first argument.

 The execution context defines the event context in which the handler executes.